-Justin studied Chemical Engineering at the University of Wisconsin-Madison and law at Georgetown University Law Center.
-Before joining Solve, he practiced law at Quarles & Brady, a top U.S. law firm, where he managed, supervised, and prosecuted global patent portfolios and counseled companies on multi-million-dollar global product and technology launches.
+Justin Doop, Esq. is a fully licensed and practicing U.S. patent attorney.
+He studied Chemical Engineering at the University of Wisconsin-Madison and law at Georgetown University Law Center.
+Before joining Solve, Justin practiced law at Quarles & Brady, a top U.S. law firm, where he managed, supervised, and prosecuted global patent portfolios and counseled companies on multi-million-dollar global product and technology launches.

 Related articles